mklef121/algo-data/hash-maps.md

 ### Issues with HashTables
 - There are not sorted according to insert order
 - Hash collision (two values will have to be on the same address)
-- complexity of hasing functions
+- complexity of hashing functions